 From where I was staying, the train took about an hour to arrive at Disneyland.
 However, it took us nearly 3 hours to arrive back in central Paris.
 Why?
 Train delays.
 Beware, if you’re stuck out in Zone 3,4, or 5 due to train delays, stick it out.
-I know it seems hard but there are no other route besides Uber (if you are willing to spend that much).
-Even if it requires you to hop on and off three trains, just know, you’ll make it back, just like the hundreds of Parisienes there.
+I know it seems hard but there is no other route besides Uber (if you are willing to spend that much).
+Even if it requires you to hop on and off three trains, just know, you’ll make it back, just like the hundreds of Parisiennes there.

 I spent the second day breezing 13 famous sites in central Paris.
 Below I created a route of my walk and listed the sites.

 - Arc de Triomphe

 - Le Palais-Royal